soutrik71/fastapi-kafka/README.md

 # first up the kafka container and create a topic
 # then up the fastapi containers and test from the controller service
 ```

+#### Multiple services Kafka Communication
+    Architecture Overview
+    - Service A: Receives payload from the UI via an endpoint and publishes it to Kafka.
+    - Service B: Consumes the message from Kafka, processes it (e.g., performs addition), and produces the result back to Kafka.
+    - Service C: Consumes the message from Service B, processes it further, and sends the output to Kafka.
+    - Service D: Consumes the final message from Kafka and sends the result back to the UI.